Kong/kong-plugin-x-custom-jwt/README.md

 3) Sign the JWT with the PEM string for building a JWS (RS256 algorithm)
 4) Add the new JWT to an HTTP Request Header backend API

 The plugin `x-custom-jwt` doesn't check the validity of the input itself (neither checking of JWT signature & JWT expiration, nor user/password checking, nor checking Client TLS checking, nor api key checking).
-So it's **mandatory to use this plugin in conjunction with one of the Kong security plugins**:
+So it's **mandatory to use this plugin in conjunction with one of the Kong's security plugins**:
 - [OIDC](https://docs.konghq.com/hub/kong-inc/openid-connect/)
 - [JWT validation](https://docs.konghq.com/hub/kong-inc/jwt/)
 - [Basic Authentication](https://docs.konghq.com/hub/kong-inc/basic-auth/)